Spring Activities at the DAAC

-It’s been an exciting few months at the DAAC – first there was the inaugural EDAA Summit in Brussels (which I wrote about earlier).
+It’s been an exciting few months at the DAAC – first there was the inaugural EDAA Summit in Brussels (which I wrote about in the last post).
 And then in May it was the IAPP Canada Privacy Symposium, which is the largest privacy conference in Toronto, possibly Canada, in which the DAAC displayed our new interactive booth concept.

 This year, Privacy Commissioner Daniel Therrien gave a keynote on the nature of consent and announced the launch of a discussion paper to explore potential enhancements to consent within PIPEDA.
-Submissions in response to the paper’s questions are open until Wednesday July 13th.
+Submissions in response to the paper’s questions are open until Wednesday July 13th, 2016.
 The DAAC will reinforce the importance of a self-regulatory program like ours as a solid solution to help companies comply with PIPEDA’s requirements for online interest-based advertising.
+Read submissions by the DAAC.

 At our booth, visitors could interact with us by playing an AdChoices game on their smartphones.
 Quiz questions about the program were timed, and the quicker you answered the more points you’d get.
 At the end of the 7-question-round, often held as a face-off with another attendee, your scores showed up on a TV leaderboard at our booth.
 Many attendees had fun with this competitive aspect!